nataliagarbirasdiaz/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am a [Max Weber Fellow](https://www.eui.eu/people?id=natalia-garbiras-diaz  ) at the European University Institute.
-I earned my Ph.D. in Political Science from the University of California, Berkeley, and a Research Associate at the [Center on the Politics of Development](https://cpd.berkeley.edu/people/research-associates/).
+I am a [Max Weber Fellow](https://www.eui.eu/people?id=natalia-garbiras-diaz) at the European University Institute.
+I received my PhD in Political Science from the University of California, Berkeley, where I am currently a Research Associate at the [Center on the Politics of Development](https://cpd.berkeley.edu/people/research-associates/).

 My main research interests are in comparative politics and the political economy of development, focusing on corruption, public goods provision, and accountability in Latin America.
 I also study the formation of citizen and ex-combatant attitudes and their role in stabilizing peace in post-conflict settings.
 In my dissertation, I explore the information and institutional environments that pave the way for outsider candidates' rise and success.